May 19, 2021

 Rebecca said this was her first photoshoot, adding: “I felt so glam!
 I’d love to do it again.”

 Sara Hartel, 32, from Barry, is a freelance theatre maker.
-Sara identifies as non-binary and uses “they” pronouns.
+Sara is non-binary and uses “they” pronouns.

 They were on the purple silks, wearing a chest binder and skinny jeans.